 1. Use a secure file-sharing and messaging platform

 Protecting client confidentiality starts inside the company—not when everything’s down in the dumps already.
-Using a secure file-sharing and messaging platform like TitanFile avoids or mitigates the risk of an information breach, and this should be the first step for companies that hold a handful of confidential data—especially if this data is only shared between a select number of people.
+Using a secure file-sharing and messaging platform like TitanFile helps you mitigate the risk of an information breach by enabling you to exchange confidential files and messages with clients, colleagues, and outside parties.
+This should be the first step for companies that hold a handful of confidential data—especially if this data is only shared between a select number of people.

 Usually, these secure platforms are combined together with security protocols such as encryption, two-factor authentication, and storage on secured data centers.
 However, sending files over the internet has been proven risky.
 With the rise of social media, unsafe networks, and phishing emails roaming around the worldwide web, these platforms have never been more important.